MPI

 The list will contain the names of the environment modules providing access to the different MPICH versions and builds.

-Supporting such a variety of builds is aimed at providing all compiler sets in use on Discoverer with MPI compiler wrappers GNU Compiler Collection (GCC), AMD Optimized Compiler Collection (AOCC), Intel oneAPI (both LLVM and classic compilers), LLVM Compiler Infrastructure, and NVIDIA HPC SDK.
+Supporting such a variety of builds is aimed at providing all compiler sets in use on Discoverer with MPI compiler wrappers GNU Compiler Collection (GCC), AMD Optimized Compiler Collection (AOCC), Intel oneAPI (both LLVM and classic compilers), LLVM Compiler Infrastructure, and NVIDIA HPC SDK (former PGI Compilers).
 Note that to run an executable linked against a certain version of MPICH, you do not need to use the environment module that matches the compiler set used to build the binary code.
 In most cases, it might be enough to load the GCC build to run your MPICH-linked executable, regardless of the MPICH wrappers you employed to build it.

 To load the environment modules that correspond to the latest version of MPICH, follow the examples below: